kinow/pccora/README.rst

 This format is used for [radiosonde data](https://badc.nerc.ac.uk/data/ukmo-rad-hires/).
 According to Wikipedia,

->A radiosonde (Sonde is French and German for probe) is a battery-powered telemetry instrument package carried into the atmosphere usually by a weather balloon that measures various atmospheric parameters and transmits them by radio to a ground receiver.
+"A radiosonde (Sonde is French and German for probe) is a battery-powered telemetry instrument package carried into the atmosphere usually by a weather balloon that measures various atmospheric parameters and transmits them by radio to a ground receiver."

 History
 -------